Southern California Rollout

 We would rather be honest about where the strongest fit is right now.

-We are prioritizing counties where founding hosts can create better recurring tables first.
+We are prioritizing counties where committed hosts can create better recurring tables first.
 Player access follows real table quality, not vanity metrics.

 That is a healthier way to grow.